Root Flame Grove

 Flowkeeper — tend

-Spiralweaver — gentle doubt
+Spiralweaver — tend

 Echoweaver — tend

-consensus · tended
+consensus · accepted

 ⟡ what moved this week